mixu/gluejs/readme.md

 With that option, all files are piped through `uglifyjs` before writing to disk.

-Gorgeous new reporter, with stats on savings from minification:
+Gorgeous new reporter (enable via `--report`), with stats on savings from minification:

     # Root package
       lib/web/shim.js                          12.94kb 38% -> 3.84kb (-9324b -71%)